-Antonis is currently Associate Professor and vice-chair at the Department of Biological Sciences.
+Antonis is currently Associate Professor and Chair at the Department of Biological Sciences since 2021, having served first as Vice-chair from 2019-2020.
 He received his Bachelors degree in Biology at Lawrence University, USA in 1999 and his PhD in Molecular and Cellular Biology at University of Wisconsin-Madison, USA in 2004.
 During 2004-2009 he was an EMBO and Marie Curie postdoctoral fellow in the Kouzarides group at Cambridge University, UK.
 Since 2010 he established and heads the Epigenetics and Gene Regulation research laboratory.

 Costas completed his PhD on the role of microRNA in chemical carcinogenesis at Imperial College London (2011), followed by postdoctoral research at multiple international research establishments.
 Costas joined the lab in January 2019 on an advanced postdoctoral fellowship of the University of Cyprus.
 He is the lead author in both exclusively “wet lab” and computational research papers, as well as pretty much everything in between.